 You are here

-Albania left behind communist isolation in 1991 to establish a pluralist political system that protects and advances fundamental human rights.
-It has gained NATO membership and is a candidate for European Union membership.
-Albanian politics, however, are highly polarized and prone to disruptive partisanship impeding anti-corruption and rule of law reform needed to advance toward the EU.
-Civil society is active but frustrated in accessing decision-makers.
-Many Albanians feel disconnected from their elected representatives, although parliament is taking steps to make the legislative process more open and participatory.
+Albania began its democratic transition in 1991, setting out to establish a pluralist political system that protects and advances fundamental human rights.
+It has since joined NATO and is a candidate for European Union membership.
+Albanian politics, however, are highly polarized and prone to disruptive partisanship that impedes progress towards anti-corruption and rule-of-law reforms that are necessary for EU accession.
+Civil society is active but frustrated by a lack of access to decision-makers, and many Albanians feel disconnected from their elected representatives – although parliament is taking steps to make the legislative process more open and participatory.

-Since 1991, NDI has promoted political party development, democratic elections, citizen political participation, particularly among women and youth, and parliamentary strengthening.
-NDI has helped politicians, civic activists, and citizens in general to engage in election monitoring, legislative advocacy, and issue-based organizing at the local level.
-NDI has supported the Women’s Network for Equality in Decision Making to advocate successfully for strengthening a gender election quota; young politicians to institute policy development practices inside political parties; and the Coalition for Free and Fair Elections and Sustainable Democracy to conduct election observation that informs fellow citizens on the conduct of the election process.
-The Coalition also adapted election monitoring methodology in a first-of-its kind assessment of public healthcare.
+NDI has worked in Albania for more than two decades, promoting political party development, supporting democratic elections, increasing the transparency of political finance, and assisting with citizen political participation – particularly among women and youth.
+NDI has helped politicians, civic activists and citizens, in general, to engage in election monitoring, legislative advocacy and issue-based organizing at the local level.
+NDI has supported women’s civil society organizations to advocate successfully for strengthening a gender election quota; young politicians to institute policy development practices inside political parties; and citizen election organizations to increase transparency of the electoral process.

 News and Publications